 - Showcase their community traditions and what makes their school special

 - Inspire informal learning about the world and its diversity – Provide their communities with opportunities to stay connected to the school by becoming an AFS host family

 - Model volunteerism and community service as a positive American value

-We understand that education has taken on a new look and feel over the past year and some of that may continue in the 2021-2022 academic year.
+We understand that education has taken on a new look and feel over the past few years.
 Students, families, the U.S. Department of State, and AFS-USA will continue with their goals of intercultural learning and global citizenship while keeping safety as a top priority.
 Hear directly from Mr. Devoll, principal at Old Rochester Regional High School in Massachussetts, as he advocates to the local School Board for approval to welcome AFS students this year:

 Department of State Letter – Hosting exchange students in your school is a form of public diplomacy that allows schools to serve as models of American culture and values.
 This letter from the U.S. Department of State is a great reminder of the power of people-to-people exchanges.

 Model School Practices – AFS-USA is a long-standing member of the Council on Standards for International Educational Travel (CSIET) and require our programs to meet and exceed these industry standards.
 Find information about best practices for hosting exchange students.

 AFS-USA Prioritizes Safety – We want you to feel safe and reassured about the care and support that the AFS students hosted in your school will receive.
 Our students and their host families are supported 24/7 by local volunteers and staff members for any safety and health-related needs.
 All of our participants have comprehensive travel insurance benefits including medical coverage while they are part of an AFS program.